aloksri2204/Pytest_Automation_Framework/Readme.txt

-Hello this is Pytest Automation Framework with lambda function
+Hello this is Pytest Automation Framework